JayPeaa/milestone4/README.md

 - [https://unpkg.com/default-passive-events](https://unpkg.com/default-passive-events)

+---

 ## Testing

-To ensure any ;form&#39; postings were as anticipated it was common practice to print to the console to determine if the outputs and data structures were as expected.
-This was done prior to allowing user input to post directly to the database collections.
+To ensure any database postings were as anticipated it was common practice to print to the console to determine if the outputs and data structures were as expected.
+This was done prior to allowing user input to be posted directly to the database collections.

 Recipes were added manually via the front end as part of the testing process which flagged various issues which could then be rectified.
 During user acceptance testing it became evident that additional controls were required on form inputs to maintain the visual appeal of the app as well as prevent unusual input.
 Maxlength, Min, Max and required attributes and classes were used to make the app more robust.